mgoltzsche/khelm/README.md

 ### Loading a chart from an OCI registry

 Using Helm, you can store a Helm chart as OCI image within a container registry.
-To load a chart from an OCI registry using khelm you can leave the `repository` field empty and specify the container registry/image name within the `chart` field, prefixed with `oci://`.
+To load a chart from an OCI registry using khelm, you can specify the OCI registry within the `repository` field, prefixed with `oci://`.
+The complete OCI image name is constructed from the `repository` and the `chart` field values, separated by `/`.
+For an example, see [here](./example/oci-image/generator.yaml) and [here](./example/oci-dependency/Chart.yaml).

 When using a chart from an OCI registry, Helm's `repository.yaml` configuration is not used.
 Instead, Docker's `config.json` is used to read private registry credentials from, if any.
-This behaviour is aligned with Helm.

 ## Helm support